drewm27/speakerrankings/top-recommended.md

 share-description: "Explore the best Bluetooth speakers ranked for sound quality.
 The best picks for every style and budget."
 ---

-This page summarizes the best sounding portable Bluetooth speakers out of the 370 ranked on this website.
+This page summarizes the best sounding portable Bluetooth speakers out of the 371 ranked on this website.
 Last updated on 12/28/2025.
 The suggestions in this section are biased towards value speakers with a neutral frequency response.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

 See these other links for [The Best Inexpensive Bluetooth Speakers](/top-recommended-inexpensive/) and [The Best Portable Bluetooth Speakers for Bass](/top-recommended-bass/).

 ### The Best Small Pocket Size Speaker For Sound Quality

 #### The best [small pocket size](/pocket-size/) speaker with the best sound quality is the [**$60 Tribit Stormbox Micro 2**](https://www.amazon.com/Tribit-StormBox-Portable-Speaker-Built/dp/B09Q59321N/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=137e8f0b9211bde7e1528468ba51ea8f&camp=1789&creative=9325)

 - Positives: Best in class sound.
 Much deeper bass than most other speakers in the size.
 Built in strap is super useful for attaching it to things.
 Very neutral.
 To have it aimed directly at you unclip the strap and the speaker will sit upright with a slight lean back.
 - Negatives: Finicky phone charging, which doesn't usually work.
-- Max Volume: 96db
+- App: Yes
+- Aux Input: No
 - Bass Extension: 59hz (-10dB)
-- Weight: 0.7lbs / 317g
 - Battery Life: 12 hours
+- Bluetooth Codecs: SBC
+- Built in Microphone: Yes
+- EQ: Yes
+- IP Rating: IP67
 - Latency: 265ms
+- Max Volume: 96db
+- Party Mode: No
 - Power Bank: Yes (but it doesn't usually work)
-- App: Yes
+- Power Input: USB-C
-- EQ: Yes
+- Stereo: No
 - TWS: Yes
-- Party Mode: No
-- Aux Input: No
-- Built in Microphone: Yes
-- IP Rating: IP67
-- Bluetooth Codecs: SBC
-- Stereo: No
-- Power Input: USB-C
+- Weight: 0.7lbs / 317g
 - Reviews, Comparisons and Sound Samples
     - <https://www.youtube.com/watch?v=x3lDUhyo_eM>
     - [Alan Ross Reviews: Tribit Stormbox Micro 2 ultimate review 🤭 vs Micro 1 - small and mighty!](https://www.youtube.com/watch?v=7LsffgrbXYc)